Woahai321/list-sync/ReadMe.md

 2. Copy the API key

 #### **Step 3: Configure ListSync**
-Add your API key to your `.env` file:
+Add your API key to your `.env` file or via the web dashboard:
 ```bash
 # TMDB API Configuration
 TMDB_KEY=your_api_key_here